elkcityhazard/andrew-mccall-hugo/content/blog/2025/12/setup-virt-manager-with-qemu-on-arch-linux.md

 You should now be able to use QEMU to setup a new virtual machine with say a fresh Arch iso file.

+__Note:__ You may encounter an error like: `Error starting domain: Requested operation is not
+valid: network 'default is not active'`.
+The solutution to this is run ththe following command `sudo virsh net-autostart default`.
+Then reboot your system.
+This will start the default network when you load up virt manager.

 Enjoy.

 Reach out to me @elkcityhazard@indieweb.social if you have any questions.